One killed in rare clash between Palestinian security forces and gunmen

 The PA, set up following the Oslo peace accords three decades ago, exercises limited governance over parts of the West Bank.
 Accused by Israel of being lax against Palestinian gunmen, it says Israeli policies have weakened its sway.

-(Reporting by Ali Sawafta.
-Additional reporting and writing by Nidal al-Mughrabi, Editing by Angus MacSwan)
+(Reporting by Ali Sawafta; Additional reporting and writing by Nidal al-Mughrabi; Editing by Angus MacSwan and Jonathan Oatis)

 ((nidal.almughrab@thomsonreuters.com; 00970599401958; Reuters Messaging: nidal.almughrabi.reuters.com@reuters.net))